G-Core/product-documentation/documentation/cloud/virtual-instances/connect/connect-via-ssh/connect-to-your-instance-via-ssh.md

 toc:
    --1--Generate SSH keys: "generate-ssh-keys"
-   --2--In the Customer Portal: "generate-ssh-keys-in-the-customer-portal" --3--When creating an instance: "generate-an-ssh-key-when-creating-an-instance" --3--In the SSH Keys section: "generate-an-ssh-key-in-the-ssh-keys-section" --2--Via CLI tools or SSH clients: "generate-ssh-keys-via-cli-tools-or-ssh-clients" --3--Terminal or Command Prompt: "terminal-or-command-prompt"
+   --2--In the Customer Portal: "generate-ssh-keys-in-the-customer-portal" --3--When creating an instance: "generate-an-ssh-key-when-creating-a-vm" --3--In the SSH Keys section: "generate-an-ssh-key-in-the-ssh-keys-section" --2--Via CLI tools or SSH clients: "generate-ssh-keys-via-cli-tools-or-ssh-clients" --3--Terminal or Command Prompt: "terminal-or-command-prompt"